If you're here wondering are air bikes good exercise for weight loss?

-Yes, they definitely are!
-You can burn plenty of calories on an air bike – but you’ve got to be able to sit on it and use it properly.
+The answer is yes!
+Air bikes are excellent exercise bikes for weight loss!
+You will burn plenty of calories on an air bike – but you’ve got to be persistent in order to see result.

 Air bikes work not only your lower body, but your upper body when you’re doing the movements with the alternating handlebars.